-Fig.~\ref{fig:casestudyANN} shows the simulated ANN search throughput~(KQPS) versus DRAM capacity under the four reduced$\rightarrow$full vector configurations.
-Again, we use the same GPU+GDDR and CPU+DDR platforms as in previous studies, and each host deploys four SSDs.
-Under all the scenarios, GPU paired with Storage-Next SSDs delivers the highest KQPS.
-In the lighter-promotion cases, i.e., (a) 512B$\rightarrow$2KB (95\%/5\%) and (b) 512B$\rightarrow$4KB (90\%/10\%), GPU paired with Storage-Next SSDs remains bounded by SSD IOPS, rising from roughly 7-11 KQPS at small DRAM to about 13-17 KQPS at 512GB DRAM as caching reduces SSD reads per query.
-CPU paired with Storage-Next SSDs lies below because it is capped by CPU's 100M IOPS budget.
-The Normal SSD baseline is always bounded by SSD IOPS.
-As the full-vector promotion rate increases, DRAM traffic per query grows and bandwidth ceilings emerge.
-In (c) 512B$\rightarrow$6KB (85\%/15\%), GPU paired with Storage-Next SSDs transitions to DRAM-bandwidth-limited beyond about 400GB, plateauing near 8.3 KQPS, while CPU paired with Storage-Next SSDs remains host-IOPS-limited (up to around 6.2 KQPS).
-In the heaviest mix (d) 512B$\rightarrow$8KiB (80\%/20\%), GPU paired with Storage-Next SSDs becomes DRAM-bandwidth-limited at roughly 300GB, and CPU paired with Storage-Next SSDs moves from a mixed DRAM-bandwidth/host-IOPS bounded regime around 200GB to purely DRAM-bandwidth-limited thereafter.
+Fig.~\ref{fig:casestudyANN} shows simulated ANN search throughput (KQPS) versus DRAM capacity under four reduced$\rightarrow$full vector configurations.
+We use the same GPU+GDDR and CPU+DDR platforms as before, each with four SSDs.
+Across all scenarios, GPU with Storage-Next SSDs achieves the highest KQPS.
+In lighter-promotion cases, i.e., (a) 512B$\rightarrow$2KB (95\%/5\%) and (b) 512B$\rightarrow$4KB (90\%/10\%), the GPU setup remains SSD-IOPS-limited, rising from 7–11 KQPS at small DRAM to 13–17 KQPS at 512GB as caching reduces SSD reads.
+CPU+Storage-Next lies below, capped by the CPU’s 100M IOPS budget.
+The Normal SSD baseline is always SSD-limited.
+As the promotion rate increases, DRAM traffic grows and bandwidth ceilings appear.
+In (c) 512B$\rightarrow$6KB (85\%/15\%), GPU+Storage-Next becomes DRAM-bandwidth-limited beyond 400GB (plateauing near 8.3 KQPS), while the CPU remains host-IOPS-limited (up to 6.2 KQPS).
+In the heaviest mix (d) 512B$\rightarrow$8KiB (80\%/20\%), GPU+Storage-Next hits the DRAM-bandwidth limit near 300GB, and the CPU transitions from mixed to fully bandwidth-limited beyond 200GB.